Content Delivery Options

 - If you have existing video content that you need to migrate (from Brightcove or an outside CDN), please contact our Services team.

-- Contact your Brightcove Account Manager to complete the set-up.
+- Contact your Brightcove Customer Success Manager to complete the set-up.

 What CDNs does Beacon support for BYO CDN?

 Beacon supports the following major CDNs for BYOB CDN content delivery:

 Other BYO CDNs may be supported, but feature support will vary.
 Contact Sales or your Customer Success Manager for more information.

 The following features are supported for BYO CDNs: